 Acute kidney injury (AKI) is the abrupt loss of kidney function, resulting in the retention of urea and other nitrogenous waste products and in the dysregulation of extracellular volume and electrolytes.
 The term, AKI, has largely replaced acute renal failure (ARF), reflecting the recognition that smaller declines in kidney function that do not result in overt organ failure are of substantial clinical relevance and are associated with increased morbidity and mortality.

 AKI during pregnancy can be caused by any of the disorders leading to AKI in the general population.
 There are also, however, pregnancy complications characteristic of each trimester that can be associated with kidney injury [1,2].
 This topic reviews causes of AKI that are most commonly encountered during pregnancy.
 Causes of AKI in the general population are discussed elsewhere.
-(See "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting", section on 'Major causes and pathogenesis of kidney disease'.)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting", section on 'Major causes and pathogenesis of kidney disease'.)

 Nephrolithiasis during pregnancy is discussed elsewhere.
 (See "Nephrolithiasis during pregnancy".)